cwerner/ldndc2nc/README.md

 LandscapeDNDC inventory postprocessor to netCDF format
 ===============================

-version number: 0.0.3
-author: Christian Werner (christian.werner@senckenberg.de)
+author: Christian Werner (christian.werner@kit.edu)

 Overview
 --------

-This package converts LanscapeDNDC output to netCDF files for selected variables.
+This package converts LandscapeDNDC output to netCDF files for selected variables.
 Currently used for Viet Nam inventory, but in general applicable for all raster- based LandscapeDNDC simulations.